w3f/w3f-education/docs/Rust/section3/slices.md

 ```

-It's possible that we can define simply a slice, versus the entire String.
-This way, we can only act on part of the data given.
+We can define simply a slice versus the entire String.
+This way, we can only act on the part of the data given.

 ## Try it yourself!